(Updated 2.11.2020 re the 2nd lockdown rules)

 In their appraisal of the business plan, banks will want to understand management capability and whether there are any long-term implications of the economic fallout on the business or industry it operates in.

 There is no doubt that other funders, alternative and second tier, will be looking to fill the gaps left by the banks.
 We understand that peer-to-peer lenders are trying to be included in the plans announced by the government.
 Alternative lenders may offer to fund but their fees, terms and interest rates need to be checked carefully.

 Don’t be afraid to ask for advice and support.
-There is a lot of information out there, some of it confusing and some contradictory, so if you are unsure about anything or just want to sense check your plans please don’t hesitate to call either Richard Hallsworth, Emma Murray, Jo Brown or Richard Grayson on 01522 815 100.
+There is a lot of information out there, some of it confusing and some contradictory, so if you are unsure about anything or just want to sense check your plans please don’t hesitate to call either Richard Hallsworth, Emma Murray, or Jo Brown on 01522 815 100.

 Directors duties and compliance!